 Each year, over 3,000 publicly traded companies are invited to participate in RobecoSAM’s Corporate Sustainability Assessment.
 Of these, the largest 2,500 global companies by market capitalization are eligible for inclusion in the flagship DJSI World.

-A list of the companies invited which form the starting universe of the Dow Jones Sustainability Index family as well as a timeline for the Annual Corporate Assessment here.
+A list of the invited companies that form the starting universe of the Dow Jones Sustainability Index family, as well as a timeline for the Annual Corporate Assessment can be found here.

-The RobecoSAM Corporate Sustainability Assessment is based on the annual RobecoSAM Questionnaire, which consists of an in-depth analysis featuring approximately 80-120 questions on financially relevant economic, environmental and social factors (referred to as Dimensions) with a focus on companies' long-term value creation.
+The RobecoSAM Corporate Sustainability Assessment (CSA) consists of an in-depth analysis featuring approximately 80-120 questions on financially relevant economic, environmental and social factors that are relevant to the companies’ financial success, but that are under-researched in conventional financial analysis.
 The questionnaires are specific to each of the 59 DJSI industries following the GICS classification.
 Based on major global sustainability challenges identified by RobecoSAM's analysts, general criteria relating to standard management practices and performance measures such as Corporate Governance, Human Capital Development and Risk & Crisis Management are defined and applied to each of the 59 industries.
 The general criteria account for approximately 40 - 50% of the assessment, depending on the industry.